paperless-ngx/paperless-ngx/docs/advanced_usage.md

 tag `Name` and `NAME` as they are considered the same.

-However, there is a downside to turning on case sensitivity, as it also makes searches case-sensitive, This means that a document with the title `Invoice` won't be found when searching for `invoice`.
+However, there is a downside to turning on case sensitivity, as it also makes searches case-sensitive, so for example a document with the title `Invoice` won't be found when searching for `invoice`.

 Per Django documentation, making a database case-sensitive requires manual intervention.
 To enable case sensitive tables, you can execute the following command